 A dear mama friend who watched this go down on our regular trips to the park suggested that maybe I should stop aiming for Scandinavian and try to approach winter as me.
 So, I wrote down my honest thoughts about how I was feeling at that moment about that winter.
 That simple act made me realize a more authentic winter mindset.
 I was good with short visits outdoors and really craved more clarity and comfort with what was and wasn’t safe for my kiddo.
 And, I was really great at creating cozy indoors for my babe and friends who stopped in for tea.

 This became my starting place.
 I gave myself time to build stamina for longer visits to the park, better researched gear and safety for babies, and made lots of tea.
 Winter got so much better.

-After nine winters of Tinkergarten, my winter mindset has broadened to include so many ways to love this season and help my kids do the same.
-Wherever you are in your relationship to winter, we’ve collected our favorite ways to enjoy winter in a new 2021 Winter Thrive Guide.
-And in this wild moment, when we need outdoor time more than ever no matter the weather, it’s all about finding your 2021 winter mindset and then leaning way in.
+After ten winters of Tinkergarten, my winter mindset has broadened to include so many ways to love this season and help my kids do the same.
+Wherever you are in your relationship to winter, we’ve collected our favorite ways to enjoy winter in a new 2023 Winter Gear Guide.
+And in this wild moment, when we need outdoor time more than ever no matter the weather, it’s all about finding your 2023 winter mindset and then leaning way in.

-To find your winter mindset, try to write, speak or just think about your honest, authentic answers to questions like these below.
+Not sure what your mindset is?
+You could try to write, speak or just think about your honest, authentic answers to questions like these below.
 Or, skip down to some of the common winter mindsets we’ve heard reflected back over the years, and see if any of them feel like you!
 If one speaks to you, we’ve included some suggestions for how to start from there to deepen your winter love.

 - How do I really feel about this winter?